klebgenomics/Kaptive/docs/serotyping/method.md

 $$S_{core} = \sum_{gene \in \text{expected}} Cov_{gene}$$

-> [!NOTE]
+!!! note
-> In earlier versions of Kaptive, an *Inverse Document Frequency (IDF)* weighting system was used to penalize universally conserved "core" genes.
+    In earlier versions of Kaptive, an *Inverse Document Frequency (IDF)* weighting system was used to penalize universally conserved "core" genes.
 The current algorithm replaces IDF weighting entirely; the combination of strict DP-based hit selection and the exponential completeness penalty (described below) naturally and robustly separates true locus matches from false positives driven by core genes.

 ### 4. Locus Completeness Penalty

 A high Core Score alone is not enough to declare a match.
-A locus might accumulate a high score if a genome happens to contain highly-conserved core genes, but is missing the rare, specific genes that uniquely define that locus.
+A locus might accumulate a high score if a genome happens to contain highly-conserved core genes elsewhere in the assembly, but is missing the rare, specific genes that uniquely define that locus.

-To strongly penalize loci with missing genes, Kaptive calculates a **Completeness** factor ($C$):
+To strongly penalize loci with missing genes, Kaptive calculates a **Completeness** factor ($C$).
+Crucially, this completeness is evaluated strictly within the **reconstructed locus boundaries**—an expected gene is only counted as "found" if it physically overlaps the assembled locus region.

-$$C = \frac{\text{Count}_{found}}{\text{Count}_{expected}}$$
+$$C = \frac{\text{Count}_{found\_inside}}{\text{Count}_{expected}}$$

 ### 5. Final Total Score and Selection